gSchool/ada-CS-Fundamentals-Internship/04-Stacks-And-Queues/class-lesson.instructor.md

 ## Stacks & Queues Introduction - 10 minutes

-Then follow the 1st part of the [activity](./01-stacks-and-queues.md) reviewing where BSTs are useful).
+Then follow the 1st part of the [activity](./01-stacks-and-queues.md) reviewing stacks & queues, abstract data types & the use of the modulus operator when traversing a list.

 Specifically reinforce: